hyperledger-archives/sawtooth-seth/docs/source/seth_developers_guide/permissions.rst

   permissions and disabling it prevents new external accounts from being created

 all
-  Shorthand for "all permissions".
+  Shorthand for 'all permissions'.
 This is not an actual permission, but can be used when setting permissions with ``seth``.

 Each permission can be set to either allow or deny the action for individual